travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 Learn more about <a href="/docs/user/languages/javascript-with-nodejs/">.travis.yml options for Node.js projects</a>

+### Perl

+Perl projects specify Perls they need to be tested against using `perl` key:

+    perl:
+      - "5.14"
+      - "5.12"

+Learn more about <a href="/docs/user/languages/perl/">.travis.yml options for Perl projects</a>

 ### PHP

 PHP projects specify releases they need to be tested against using `phps` key: